lazypic/git-hours/README.md

 $ git hours -duration 0.5h
 ```

-### debug
+### Debug
-You can see detail data with interval between git commits with `-debug` option.
+With `-debug` option, You can see the detail of interval between git commits.
+You can view the time, author, and commit details.

 ```bash
 $ git hours -debug